-Turn right and the SoHo Lounge unfolds, a comfy, downtown-slouchy living room with huge, curtain-swathed windows and a generous assortment of leather sofas and chairs, slipcovered in neutral, orange-piped cottons during warm-weather months (photos of both below).
-Unfortunately, you can’t plop into one of these babies without buying a drink (I vote for the $8 alchohol-free Rosewater Cocktail, pricey but, like the hotel, distinctive).
+Turn right and the SoHo Salon unfolds, a stylish-comfy living room with huge, curtain-swathed windows and a generous assortment of eye-popping pistachio green leather chairs Unfortunately, you can’t plop into one of these babies without buying a drink (I vote for the alchohol-free Rosewater Cocktail, pricey but, like the hotel, distinctive).
 A glamorous, high-ceilinged bar adjoins with tables for breakfast and light day and evening fare.

 When I first stayed shortly after the hotel opened, the lobby reminded me of an updated, cleaned up version of Miss Havesham’s manse.
 Distressed Grand House, in other words, cleverly rendered by designer William Sofield.
 The place still evokes Mss Hav without the dust.
 And though no longer the only cool boutique hotel downtown, it holds its own with the newer kids on block, at least in its public spaces.

 Cool detail: A tray with Japanese oshibori, aka hot, moistened hand towels, is handed to guests at check in.

 Rooms: After the flashy – and spacious – public areas downstairs, the standard rooms upstairs can be a letdown.
 On the plus side, the clever Arts-and-Crafts-inspired furnishings are unique to the hotel, designed by Sofield when the hotel opened and still eye catching.
 Cool details abound, like the bathroom’s metal towel holder reminiscent of a turn-of-the-century Pullman luggage rack.